Tests and treatments

 It is important that you carefully look after your dialysis catheter yourself, including when you are away from the Dialysis Department.
 In this way, you take care of your health directly yourself.

-Make sure that you wear comfortable clothing on the day of your dialysis treatment.
+• Make sure you wear comfortable clothing on the day of your dialysis treatment.
 Clothing must have a wide neck or buttons.
 This will allow the nurses to handle your catheter better and replace the dressing more easily.

-Ensure that the catheter bandage is adhered properly and always remains clean and dry.
+• Ensure that the catheter bandage is adhered properly and always remains clean and dry.
 If you want to take a shower, the catheter must be covered with a plastic covering.
 If your catheter bandage is wet, it must be replaced as soon as possible.
-You need to come to the Dialysis Department to have this done.
+You need to come to the dialysis department to have this done.
 After a shower, your dialysis catheter must always be cared for during the next dialysis treatment.

-Take care that the dialysis catheter is not pulled during your daily activities or while dressing and undressing.
-If you feel that your clothing catches on something: do not pull on it, as that may pull out the catheter.
-If you notice that the catheter is no longer covered by a catheter bandage or shows signs of infection, contact the Dialysis Centre.
+• If you notice that the catheter is no longer covered by a catheter bandage or shows signs of infection, contact the dialysis centre.
 Possible signs of infection are fever, shivering, redness, feeling warm, pain and the presence of fluid or pus near the catheter.

 Leaflet